 3. Affiliate promotions

 Affiliate marketing involves a third party putting your product in front of its target audience.
 Typically, that third party would be a blogger, a website owner, or a content creator.

 Affiliate promoters are paid a commission per conversion, but they still get a degree of choice about which products to recommend.
-In the public eye, this makes them more trustworthy than brands, as they tend to choose to blog about affiliate products that they genuinely like.
+In the public eye, this makes them more trustworthy than brands, as they tend to blog about affiliate products they genuinely like.

 When approaching affiliate marketing, you must remember how important that feeling of trustworthiness and authenticity is to potential consumers.
 While you are entering into a partnership with affiliates, be discerning when selecting them.
 Try, as much as you can, to work with affiliates who really have used and loved your products.
 That genuine care for your products and brands will shine through to their readers or followers.

-Audiobook brand, Audible, is a great example to study in general if you want to know how to use any social proof examples, but they’re particularly fantastic at influencer and celebrity endorsement.
-By offering prominent YouTubers and podcasters sponsorship in exchange for a quick signal-boost, they have become the number one audiobook streaming platform in the world.
+The Audiobook brand, Audible, is a great example to study in general if you want to know how to use any social proof examples, but they’re particularly fantastic at influencer and celebrity endorsement.
+They have become the world’s number one audiobook streaming platform by offering prominent YouTubers and podcasters sponsorship in exchange for a quick signal boost.

 When choosing this route, it is worth understanding the differences between B2B and B2C marketing.
 Typically, celebrity and influencer marketing works best for B2C businesses – for B2B marketing, you might be better off with things like expert recommendations (more on those later).